-localizing and picking up the power tool, ensuring the robot could actuate the tool's trigger, and finally using the tool to cut the wall.
+Given the extreme overall complexity of the wall cutting task, we separated this task into multiple sub-tasks: localizing and picking up the power tool, ensuring the robot could actuate the tool's trigger, and finally using the tool to cut the wall.
 In the DRC Trials, our team completed this task almost entirely under manual control by the operator.
-For the Finals, however, we implemented shared autonomy using a hierarchical state machine architecture called the "grasping agent" similar to Pitzer, Styer, Bersch, DuHadway, & Becker, (2011).
-This system, also using the Boost Statechart library, defined a state machine that could be utilized to automate large portions of the wall-cutting task.
+For the Finals, however, we implemented shared autonomy using a hierarchical state machine architecture called the "grasping agent" similar to Pitzer et al. (2011).
+This system, also using the Boost Statechart library, defined a state machine that could be utilized to automate large portions of the wall cutting task.
 CHIMP was capable of grasping the drill autonomously, however if a problem occurred, the robot halted itself and alerted the operator.
-These functions helped the team recover from possible failure scenarios during each sub-task that would have affected our ability to complete the overall task (Figure 8).
+These functions helped the team recover from possible failure scenarios during each sub-task that would have affected our ability to complete the overall task (Fig. 8).

 Drawing upon our experience at the DRC Trials, we chose to use the drill tool (Dewalt DCD995) to cut the wall, as it was possible to pick up and actuate this tool with a single gripper.
-A major design choice was the manner of grasping and actuating the drill's trigger, shown in Figure 9, in which CHIMP's spread fingers encompassed the handle and trigger of the drill, while a third finger wrapped around the upper body of the drill.
+A major design choice was the manner of grasping and actuating the drill's trigger, shown in Fig. 9, in which CHIMP's spread fingers encompassed the handle and trigger of the drill, while a third finger wrapped around the upper body of the drill.